utdata/icj-class/bootstrap/bootstrap-class.md

 The first thing that Bootstrap brings us is a [12-column grid setup](https://getbootstrap.com/docs/4.0/layout/grid/) to "layout" your page.
 It allows you to define differing column widths for different viewport widths through a series of class names.
 It uses a core CSS feature called "flexbox" to do this.
 (FYI you may read about a newer core CSS feature called CSS Grid that still lags a little in browser adoption, so we'll stick with Boostrap for now.)

-We are going to start with a `.container` div.
+We are going to start with a `container` div.
 A container centers content in the middle of the page and adjusts the outside margin depending on the viewport width. (`.container-fluid` would go 100% of the page.)

-Add this to the body of `index.html`:
+Add this to `index.html` just under the `<body>` tag:

 ```html
       <div class="container">